MojoliciousDotIO/mojolicious.io/blog/2018/12/01/welcome-mojoconf-recap/index.markdown

 ### Mojolicious 8.0 Announcement

 Mojolicious Project founder and lead developer Sebastian Riedel presented "Eight Point Oh".
-Though it is ostensibly an announcement of the 8.0 release, it is more properly a recap of the features added to Mojo since his [5.0 announcement](https://www.youtube.com/watch?v=OspRE1xnLjE) talk at MojoConf 2014.
+Though it is ostensibly an announcement of the 8.0 release, it is more properly a recap of the features added to Mojo since 7.0.
 It isn't just Mojolicious either, several spin-off projects are also mentioned.

 <iframe width="854" height="480" src="https://www.youtube.com/embed/nYlFprRybzA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+(Edit: This post originally stated that the talk included changes since 5.0.
+While that had originally been the planned, there were so many features added since 7.0, covering from 5.0 up was dropped.)

 ### My Own Worst Enemy